Essential tips for improving Arabic fluency

 • You may sound fluent, but you cannot explain a simple word like “circle” in Arabic.

-How to find out if you are “really” fluent in Arabic
+How to know if you are “really” fluent in Arabic

 • You can express difficult stuff related to politics, economics, philosophy, history, religion, medicine in simpler words.